Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Tracking performance improvement

 \subsection{Efficiency}

-The impact on tracking efficiency was evaluated using the positron counting method described in \secref{sec:ConventionalPerformance}. \figref{fig:CDCHEfficiencyML} compares the efficiencies of the conventional and proposed methods at different muon stopping rates, ranging from \SIrange{2}{5e7}{\mu/sec}.
+The impact on tracking efficiency was evaluated using the positron counting method described in \secref{sec:ConventionalPerformance}. \figref{fig:CDCHEfficiencyML} compares the efficiencies of the conventional and proposed methods at different muon stopping rates, ranging between \SIrange{2}{5e7}{\mu/s}.